Spooky Seaside & Nautical Nonsense

 I could talk about Whitby for ages.
 Two blog posts at least!
 I’ve been to the town twice now and would definitely like to visit again soon.
 Here are just a few of my other highlights of my visits.

 From one of several ghost walks around the town, to alternative shopping destinations like Artemis and the Mermaid (Featuring a selection of local makers) there are a range of places to pop into and things to make time for on your visit.
 I especially recommend the ghost tours as a great way of getting to know the sights and navigation of the town centre.
 You’ll also hear some great bits of history and tales long the way, as well as a bit more on the Dracula connection.

 The sandy beach was perfect for long walks with the pooch.
-I particularly reccomend the walk up to start he’s from Whitby pier.
-An easy walk over a few hours with chance for a brew and cake at the need.
+I particularly reccomend the walk up to Staithes from Whitby pier.
+An easy walk over a few hours with chance for a brew and cake at the end.
 Your return journey keeps the wonderful abbey in your sights.

 The seafood in the town is exceptional too.
-I particularly reccomend the Star Inne, but even te street vendors have lovely fresh cray fish tails and homemade sushi for you to enjoy.
+I particularly reccomend the Star Inne, but even the street vendors have lovely fresh cray fish tails and homemade sushi for you to enjoy.